tarantool/doc/doc/reference/reference_sql/sql_beginners_guide.rst

 But the reverse is not true, because not all NoSQL tuple sets are definable as SQL tables.
 These restrictions apply for SQL that do not apply for NoSQL: |br|
 1. Every column must have a name. |br|
-2. Every column must have a scalar type (Tarantool is relaxed about which particular scalar type you can have, but there is no way to index and search arrays, tables within tables, or what MessagePack calls "maps".)
+2. Every column should have a scalar type (Tarantool is relaxed about which particular scalar type you can have, but there is no way to index and search arrays, tables within tables, or what MessagePack calls "maps".)